BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 *(This section is only relevant for someone looking to edit the mod in the same way I do, or just someone curious about my mod construction techniques.
 If you're just looking to run the mod, see the "Usage" section above.
-The mod can, of course, be edited directly in FilterTool/BLCMM as well, once it's been imported.)*
+The mod can, of course, be edited directly in BLCMM as well, once it's been imported.)*

-This mod is actually generated using a simple little Python script named `generate-source.py`.
-The script makes use of `hotfix.py` from the parent directory.
-You'd need to copy (or symlink, if you're on Mac or Linux) `hotfix.py` into this directory in order to run the script.
+This mod is generated using Python script named `generate-mod.py`.
+The script makes use of `modprocessor.py` from my Borderlands 2 mod directory.
+You'll need to copy (or symlink, if you're on Mac or Linux) `modprocessor.py` into this directory in order to run the script.

-To generate the end result file, I actually run the small shell script `create.sh` in this directory, which just does the following:

-    ./generate-source.py && ../conv_to_mod.py -f "TPS Cold Dead Hands"

 Bugs
 ====